snrnats/doc-centre/docfx_project/pro/reports/location-performance.md

     <img src="../images/reports/location-performance-ship-days-data.png"/>
 </a>

+The **Average Days from Shipping to Receipt by Carriers** chart's **Show Data** option shows the average time from shipping to carrier receipt for each of your delivery centres, broken down by date.

 ## Carrier Usage

-The **Carrier Usage** chart shows how many consignments were allocated to each of your carriers on a particular day.
-Each bar on the graph represents a single day, and each bar segment represents the proportion of that day's consignments that were allocated to a particular carrier.
+The **Carrier Usage** chart shows how many consignments were shipped by each of your carriers on a particular day.
+Each bar on the graph represents a single day, and each bar segment represents the proportion of that day's consignments that were shipped by a particular carrier.

 <a href="../images/reports/location-performance-usage.png" target="_blank">
     <img src="../images/reports/location-performance-usage.png"/>